 Consider payment options and discounts

 Cheap car insurance isn’t one-size-fits-all.
-Some insurers have better deals for paying in full or a lower monthly rate for setting up automatic payments.
+Some insurers have better deals for paying in full or a discount for setting up automatic payments.
 Other companies will give you a discount for taking a defensive driving course or having a teen driver who gets good grades in school.

 Ask specifically about discounts that fit your situation to help bring down your insurance rate.